When it's over,

 Love can wreck us, teach us, inspire us, surprise us...and if we allow it, crack us open like an egg and reveal us.

 To live this life fully, we must dive in and love, over and over, letting it overcome us, letting it have its way with us.
 It may not last.
 We may get all busted up.
-It'll get messy.
-It will completely turn our world upside down, but on some level, perhaps we need this.
+It could get messy.
+Often it turns our world upside down, but on some level…. perhaps we need this.

 But an unexpected and amazing thing happens.
 It almost always forces you to grow.
 To examine yourself.
 To acknowledge the humanness in all of us ...and to forgive.
 And somehow through the process, our hearts expand, even more than we thought possible.
 We become more compassionate, more human, more real, having gone though it.

 My marriage to Brian has been an eye opener.
 I see how I create my world.
 Brian will often say something, uncannily, very similar to what my first husband used to say to me.
-Different person, same story.
+Different person, but strangely, the same scenario.
 He reacts to me in the same way.
 I am finally beginning to understand my part in this.
 Those we spend time with mirror us, and we tend repeat the same behaviors and patterns over and over, without even being aware.
-Relationships show us the parts of ourselves that glaringly and desperately need work, and this can be extremely hard and frustrating.
+Relationships show us the parts of ourselves that glaringly and desperately need work, and this can be hard, frustrating and terribly humbling.

 But then, unexpectedly, there come moments of profound and deep connectedness.
 Of joy, of lightness and laughter.
-Moments where you are in complete harmony with one another, and filled will gratitude.
+Moments where you are in complete harmony with each other, filled will gratitude for the other person.

 Heart shaped ice cream sandwiches with a bittersweet double chocolate cookie...make an easy valentine treat.
 You can make your own ice cream or use store bought if pressed for time.
 Decorate with cupcake sprinkles or coarse sugar.